fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 There is a great hadith that shows the character of prophet Muhammad and the close relationship between Abu Hurairah and the prophet.

-> “By Allah except Whom none has the right to be worshipped, (sometimes) I used to lay (asleep) on the ground on my liver (abdomen) because of hunger, and (sometimes) I used to bind a stone over my belly because of hunger.
+> "By Allah except Whom none has the right to be worshipped, (sometimes) I used to lay (asleep) on the ground on my liver (abdomen) because of hunger, and (sometimes) I used to bind a stone over my belly because of hunger.
 One day I sat by the way from where they (the Prophet ﷺ   and his Companions) used to come out.
 >
 > When Abū Bakr passed by, I asked him about a Verse from Allah’s Book and I asked him only so that he might satisfy my hunger, but he passed by and did not do so.
 Then ʿUmar passed by me and I asked him about a Verse from Allah’s Book, and I asked him only that he might satisfy my hunger, but he passed by without doing so.
 >